Skip to content

 On April 6, 1946, the Hess Hotel was sold from the estate of Martin & John Hess (Executor Gertrude N. Volker) as Martin’s son Oscar has a successful plumbing business just next door to the hotel.
 The Hess family sold the hotel to Frank DiTullio Sr..
 Frank Sr purchased the establishment with his brother Billy and a third partner for $2759.32 – paying $60/month until the balance was paid off.
 Frank DiTullio Sr, continued to run the hotel until he passed in 1963 when Frank Jr. took over the operations.
 The Cranford Hotel remained in use as a commuter bar and restaurant and yes a hotel until the early 70s.

-Frank DiTullio Jr., graduated from the US Coast Guard, worked the Hotel’s lower bar, while also being a teacher at Walnut Avenue School.
-After leaving his teaching position in 1969, he ran the the hotel operation in Cranford until 1986 when Kim took over.
-Frank Jr. then continued the day to day operations at his Point Pleasant restaurant called the Off Shore until the day he passed in 2018.
+Frank DiTullio Jr., who graduated from the US Coast Guard, worked at the hotel’s lower bar while also teaching at Walnut Avenue School.
+After leaving his teaching position in 1969, he ran the hotel operation in Cranford until 1986 when Kim took over.
+Frank Jr. then continued the day-to-day operations at his Point Pleasant restaurant called the Off Shore until the day he passed away in 2018.

 The upstairs bar at the Cranford Hotel.